Chamikaminoli/AI_Ancestry/README.md

 Starting with an empty set, the method declares the same_blood_group variable.
 The beginning point for the traverse is thus specified as being the family tree's root node.

-For each person in the family tree, the function checks whether their blood group is already present in the same_blood_group set.
-If not, it creates an empty list for that blood group.
-It then appends the person's name to the list associated with their blood group.
+The function determines whether the blood group of each member of the family tree is already represented in the same_blood_group collection.
+If not, an empty list is created for that blood group.
+The name of the individual is then added to the list for that blood group.

 Finally, when the traversal of the family tree is complete, the function prints the same_blood_group variable to the standard output and returns it as the report.